swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/README.md

 introduce `range` so they can work on smaller sections of the grid without looping over the whole thing.

+- Take a look at the docstring for `range`.
 - Show an example of changing the color of a single row by looping over `range(grid.width)` and varying only the column index.